Application Modernization Strategy: The Complete Guide

 Likewise, scaling is difficult as you have to scale the entire application when a single component needs additional resources.
 It means all components of the application consume high resources even when they don’t need them, resulting in severe resource wastage.

 Changes to a single component can affect the entire application and complicate deployment.
-While development cycles get slower, maintenance gets complex as each change requires retesting the entire app.
-Moreover, monolithic architectures limit you from adopting new technologies and frameworks and thereby deny flexibility and agility in business processes.
+As development cycles slow, maintenance becomes more complex because each change requires retesting the entire app.

 Here are a few benefits of legacy application modernization: